peterneave/devproxy/README.md

 Return fixed data when your backend is not ready

-- Different data on nth request
+- Different data on `nth` request
-- Binary data
+- Can deliver binary data
 - Create a mock CRUD API
-  - Access via `devtunnel` over the internet
+  - Access via `devtunnel` over the internet - have your cloud apps connect to your machine.
   - Supports Microsoft Entra